 On top of the curated games, Discord will be adding its own store.
 The store's offerings will apparently be hand picked, in order to offer the most interesting games alongside the newest releases.
 It will be interesting to see if this model will be viable in the long run though, as having the newest releases don't necessarily mean having good ones.

 This is not Discord's primary goal with the store though, as they have mentioned that they will aim for "cozy neighbourhood book shop" kind of experience, due to the store being a small one that should feel like small escape from the giant corporations shelling out run of the mill services.

 The store will aim to feel personalised to Discord's users, so it's likely surveys will be available from time to time so the team can see what their user base likes.
-They have included an example on the official blog post , with a small review of Dead Cells and why they think Discord users will like the game.
+They have included an example on the , with a small review of Dead Cells and why they think Discord users will like the game.
 It's plagiarism-free as far as I could tell.